 New-model offerings among premium small SUVs will grow to 19 in 2014, from eight in 2009, LMC Automotive said.
 The segment’s sales totaled 229,813 vehicles last year and will grow to 256,772 by 2014, according to the industry forecaster.

 The top-selling models last year were General Motors Co.
-(GM)’s Cadillac SRX, with 57,485, and the BMW X3, with 35,173, according to LMC.
+(GM:US)’s Cadillac SRX, with 57,485, and the BMW X3, with 35,173, according to LMC.
 Other competitors include Daimler AG (DAI)’s Mercedes-Benz GLK and Volkswagen AG (VOW)’s Audi Q5.

 “They’re taking on strong European brands, so it’s definitely an uphill battle for them,” said Jeff Schuster, senior vice president of forecasting at LMC in Troy, Michigan.
 “But Lincoln is really focusing on where buyers are looking and that segment is really hot.”

 Young, upwardly mobile buyers are boosting sales of small luxury SUVs because they’re good family haulers and have more cachet than a compact car, said Jake Fisher, director of auto testing at Consumer Reports magazine.
 Cadillac famously failed to sell the Cimarron small car, which buyers rejected three decades ago as a fancier version of the Chevrolet Cavalier.

 “When you have a small car in a luxury brand you run the risk of reminding people of Cimarrons,” Fisher said.
 “But Ford has a great platform with the Escape, which is a very luxurious, refined small SUV.
 It’s very easy to make that a Lincoln.”